 - Joseph Bryant, Vital Records Liaison & Records Custodian, Issuances and Records Management Group, Office of Strategic Operations and Regulatory Affairs, Centers for Medicare & Medicaid Services, Department of Health and Human Services

-- L. Reynolds (Ren) Cahoon, Executive Advisor, and former Assistant Archivist for HR and Information Services, NARA
+- L. Reynolds (Ren) Cahoon, Executive Advisor, and former Assistant Archivist for HR and Information Services, National Archives and Records Administration

-- John Ellis, Agency Records Officer, Collection Strategies Division, Office of Environmental Information, U.S. Environmental Protection Agency
+- John Ellis, Agency Records Officer, Collection Strategies Division, Office of Environmental Information, EPA

 - Jeanette Plante, Director, Office of Records Management Policy, Department of Justice